Manchester Exchange railway station: Second World War damage

 The station suffered hits by several German incendiary bombs during the Christmas 1940 Manchester Blitz.
 On 22 December, the station roof was severely damaged, portions of which were never replaced.
 Fires took extensive hold on the building which could not be re-opened for passengers until 13 January 1941.

 Closure

-The railway station was closed on 5 May 1969 and all remaining services were redirected to Manchester Victoria.
+The station was closed on 5 May 1969 and all remaining services were redirected to Manchester Victoria.

-Despite closure, the station remained operational for newspaper trains until the 1980s.
-Manchester produced several 'northern editions' until the newspaper revolution.
-The nighttime operation was very busy with several trains being loaded and readied for departure to various trans-Pennine destinations (Halifax / Huddersfield / Leeds / York etc.).
+Despite closure, it remained operational for newspaper trains until the 1980s.
+Manchester produced several Northern editions until the newspaper revolution.
+The night-time operation was very busy, with several trains being loaded and readied for departure to various trans-Pennine destinations; these included Halifax, Huddersfield, Leeds and York.

-After many years of remaining relatively intact (with trains still running beneath the train shed until the track layout was redesigned), it continued to operate as a car park for some years.